 - Lukenya Girls High School – Deputy Principal

 - National Museums of Kenya & Kenya Herpetofauna Working Group

 - Cisticola Tours LTD

-Two more institutions were unable to send representatives but donated a lot of materials (magazines, posters, leaflets) that were very helpful in the event.
+We are very grateful to our partners who donated a lot of materials (magazines, posters, leaflets) that were very helpful in the event.
 These institutions were:

 - East African Wild life Society (EAWLS)